 Registered Staff Hours

 We want to draw your attention to the fact that this nursing home outperformed its overall grade in the area of inspections.
 In fact, it received an excellent government inspection report this year.
-As a result, we gave it one of our best scores in this area with an A. We take several aspects of a facility's inspection report into consideration in calculating our inspection grades.
+As a result, we gave it one of our best scores in this area with an A+.
+We take several aspects of a facility's inspection report into consideration in calculating our inspection grades.
 One critical factor is health deficiencies.
 It should be noted that the severity of the deficiencies is arguably more important than the quantity of deficiencies, as some of these are relatively minor.
 This nursing home was assessed 3 deficiencies on its inspection report, but we were relieved to see that none were considered severe.
 This indicates that the government inspectors didn't deem any of these deficiencies to cause an immediate threat to resident health or safety.
-Finally, this facility had no substantiated complaints this year from residents, which is always a good sign.
+A couple of minor deficiencies shouldn't stop you from considering a nursing home.

 Long-term Care Quality